 After family and loved ones are taken care of, many people choose to create a lasting legacy in their community.
 A will intention is a great way to do this.

 Research shows that 98% of Canadians make donations in their life.
 Planning for a legacy gift in your will ensures that your dreams and aspirations for the community continue beyond your lifetime.
 Working with ECF can help individuals and families build funds that reflect their interests.
 Learn how you can make a difference.

 Presented by: Benjamin Taylor, Partner, Barr LLP

-The information in these recordings is NOT legal or tax advice and does not replace legal or tax advice.
+The information in these sessions is NOT legal or tax advice and does not replace legal or tax advice.
 Every person has a unique situation.
 For legal advice about your situation and/or to prepare these important documents make sure to visit a wills and estates lawyer.